mohit-fr/Chat-With-Stranger-Theta/README.md

 ## Usage

 1. Start the server first
-2. Start at least two client instances
+2. Start multiple client instances
-3. Clients will be automatically paired
+3. When a client connects, they will be prompted to enter their name
-4. Type your messages and press Enter to send
+4. After entering the name, they can start chatting
+5. Messages will be displayed with the sender's name
+6. Each user's messages will have a different color
-5. Type 'exit' to quit a client
+7. Type 'exit' to quit a client

 ## Configuration

 The following parameters can be modified in the source code:
 - `PORT`: The port number for the server (default: 9909)
 - Maximum number of concurrent clients (default: 5)
+- Message colors for different users

 ## Security